ProjectsGm2/Gm2-Wordpress-Suite/README.md

 Provide handles or patterns to skip.
 Editor, dashicons, admin-bar and WooCommerce inline styles are ignored automatically.

+### JavaScript Deferral

+Toggle script deferral on or off and maintain allow and deny lists for specific handles and hostnames.
+List analytics domains like `www.googletagmanager.com` or `www.google.com/recaptcha` to always load asynchronously.
+The **Respect in footer** option keeps footer scripts at the bottom unless allowlisted.
+Inline blocks are parsed to detect dependencies automatically and jQuery remains blocking when early inline usage is detected.

 **Purge workflow**

-Use the **Purge Critical CSS** button on the Render Optimizer screen to clear stored snippets after changing themes or styles.
+Use the **Purge Critical CSS** and **Purge JS Map** buttons on the Render Optimizer screen to rebuild caches after changing themes or script settings.
+After purging, clear any page, opcode or CDN caches and acceptance-test the site: load key pages, check the browser console and verify forms, logins and checkout flows work as expected.

 The optimizer automatically disables its features when popular optimization plugins like WP&nbsp;Rocket, Autoptimize or Perfmatters are active.
 Only one optimization plugin should run at a time.